 We have incurred significant annual net operating losses in every year since our inception.
 We expect to continue to incur significant operating losses for at least the next several years.
-Our net losses were \$25.9 million and \$27.4 million for the years ended December 31, 2018 and 2017, respectively.
-For the six months ended June 30, 2019, our net losses were \$13.2 million.
-As of June 30, 2019, we had an accumulated deficit of \$210.5 million.
+Our net losses were \$26.3 million and \$25.9 million for the years ended December 31, 2019 and 2018, respectively.
+As of December 31, 2019, we had an accumulated deficit of \$223.6 million.
 We have not generated any revenues from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
-We have financed our operations to date primarily through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, or IPO, our June 2018 and February 2019 registered offerings of common stock and common stock warrants, our at-the-market program, and a secured debt financing, and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical development programs.
+We have financed our operations to date primarily through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, or IPO, our June 2018 and February 2019 registered offerings of common stock and common stock warrants and our January 2020 registered offering of common stock, our atthe-market program, and a secured debt financing, and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical development programs.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.